int19h/aow-patch/README.md

 THIS PATCH IS **UNOFFICIAL**.
 It is not made by, nor supported by, Truimph Studios.
 You install it at your own risk.

+To install the patch, download the most recent version from [Releases](https://github.com/int19h/aow-patch/releases), open the .zip file, and run the .exe inside.
+You will need to point the patcher at `Ilpack.dll` inside your AoW directory.
+It will try to automatically determine the location of that file from registry if possible, but this may not work reliably for Steam and GoG installs.

 Please see this thread on Steam Forums for AoW for more information: http://steamcommunity.com/app/61500/discussions/0/215439774855125498/?tscn=1494750787